-Just an hour after taking off from a quarry in Illinois, a helium cell in the balloon burst at 21,000 feet.
-Two hours later the 165′-tall balloon landed in an Indiana cornfield.
-After bouncing and skidding across the snow covered field, the capsule, with Uliassi safely tucked inside, snagged an irrigation rig, finally bringing it to a halt.
+Just an hour after the hot air balloon took off from a quarry in Illinois, a helium cell in the balloon burst at 21,000 feet.
+Two hours later the 165′-tall balloon with its carbon fiber gondola landed in an Indiana cornfield.
+After bouncing and skidding across the snow-covered field, the capsule, with Kevin Uliassi safely tucked inside, snagged an irrigation rig, finally bringing it to a halt.

-The 6’8″ x 4′ x 5′-high capsule, or gondola, was built of foam, carbon fiber and WEST SYSTEM® epoxy.
-It was designed to house Kevin, his navigation and communication equipment, and eighteen days of food water and oxygen.
+The 6’8″ x 4′ x 5′-high capsule, or gondola, was built of foam, carbon fiber, and WEST SYSTEM® epoxy.
+It was designed to house Uliassi, his navigation and communication equipment, and eighteen days of food water and oxygen.
 The capsule has characteristics of both a space capsule and a large picnic cooler.
-The 6″ thick high density foam core is not only structural, it also provides necessary insulation from the extreme cold at the balloon’s intended cruising altitude of around 30,000 feet.
-(See related article on foam.)
+The 6″ thick high-density foam core is not only structural, but it also provides necessary insulation from the extreme cold at the balloon’s intended cruising altitude of around 30,000 feet.

 He named the balloon “J. Renee” in honor of his wife.
 CNN quoted him as saying “She’s been working all this time to support us.
 And it’s a struggle.
 We’ve been getting by on very little.”